 Not yet determined

-increase in turnover for the information and communication section
+increase in turnover for motion picture, video and television program activities

 See more tables on this subject